Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

-While we expect such linear drifts to be present in other perturbed superintegrable models, the same is not true for conventional integrable systems.
+Linear drifts are not present in conventional integrable systems.
 Systems which have \(L\) independent conserved quantities in involution, like the Ishimori chain, have invariant tori which are invariant under Hamiltonian flows generated by \emph{any} of the conserved quantities, and not just the actual Hamiltonian~\cite{kubo_statistical_1957,Arnold1989_classicalmechanics}.
 Then, one can show that if \(\tau\) is conserved and \(V\) is a perturbation, then the integral of \(\poissonbracket{\tau}{V}\) over the torus vanishes.
 Indeed, let \(\rho\) be an invariant distribution with respect to all the conserved quantities, so that \(\poissonbracket{\tau}{\rho}=0\).
 This condition is satisfied for any GGE ensemble.
 Then

-where, in addition to \(\poissonbracket{\tau}{\rho}=0\), we used that the Poisson bracket is a derivation and the fact that the integral of any Poisson bracket over all of phase space is zero.
-Thus, the linear drift in conventional integrable systems vanishes, and the conserved quantities instead decay by diffusion of trajectories between invariant tori, which gives the \(\delta^{-2}\) scaling of the melting time.
+where we used \(\poissonbracket{\tau}{\rho}=0\), the Leibniz rule for the Poisson bracket, and the fact that the integral of a Poisson bracket over all of phase space is zero.
+Thus, the linear drift in conventional integrable systems vanishes, and conserved quantities decay due to the diffusion of trajectories between invariant tori, which gives the \(\delta^{-2}\) scaling of the melting time.

 \paragraph*{$\rm (ii)$} The angular separation, $\alpha$ can be seen in \figref{fig:example}{c}.
 While the distance in the quasi-conserved quantities (yellow) remains small, the two trajectories mainly separate in the angular coordinate (red).
 We can not resolve the functional form of this separation.